-The new year is here and you are among the countless people who commit to losing weight and becoming healthier in 2019.
+The new year is here and you are among the countless people who commit to managing their weight and becoming healthier in 2019.
 Easier said than done, right?

-The key to successful long-term weight loss is making realistic behavior changes that have you moving more and eating less.
+The key to successful long-term weight management is making realistic behavior changes that have you moving more and eating less.
 Realistic means sustainable.
 Sure, you’ll lose weight if you eat nothing but cabbage soup, but how long can you do that without going crazy?
+Plus, you’re missing out on the nutrients a varied diet provides.

 We have four tips to help you ease into your new, healthier lifestyle and start on the road to long-term success.